-- When a school recommends that a student be expelled, a hearing must take place before the student is expelled from the school.
+- Expulsion means the removal of a student from a School District U-46 school for a period beyond 10 consecutive days for a defined period of time that is not to exceed 2 calendar years. - When a school recommends that a student be expelled, a hearing must take place before the student is expelled from the school.
 The school bears the burden of proving, by clear and convincing evidence, that the student committed the charged infraction and that expulsion is the only acceptable option.
-At a hearing, the student and the student's parent or legal guardian have the opportunity to present evidence that the student did not violate the code of conduct and/or that there are mitigating factors and the student should not be expelled. - An expulsion hearing is held before an impartial hearing officer appointed by the board. - The student has the right to bring an attorney or advocate. - School staff must provide sufficient advance notice and flexibility to enable the student's parent or legal guardian as well as any attorney or advocate retained by the family to attend the expulsion hearing.
+At a hearing, the student and the student's parent/guardian have the opportunity to present evidence that the student did not violate the code of conduct and/or that there are mitigating factors and the student should not be expelled.

+- An expulsion hearing is held before an impartial hearing officer appointed by the board. - The student has the right to bring an attorney or advocate. - School staff must provide sufficient advance notice and flexibility to enable the student's parent/guardian as well as any attorney or advocate retained by the family to attend the expulsion hearing.
 School staff should grant at least one opportunity to reschedule a hearing date.